sigerma88/RQ-Museum/Setup.md

 1. From the IDE, run the application from the file `Museum-Backend/src/main/java/ca/mcgill/ecse321/museum/MuseumApplication.java` by clicking on the run or play button beside the code.
 2. From the project folder, run the command: `gradle bootRun` or `gradle run` or `./gradlew bootRun` or `./gradlew run`

+### To run Front End
+1. Run the Backend
+2. cd into museum-backend folder
+3. Write the `npm start` command in the terminal to start the backend